Recruiting Expectations, Guidelines, and Policies

 The Bates Center for Purposeful Work maintains its websites as a service to Bates students and alumni for their career development and job search efforts.

 Compensation, working conditions, and all terms and conditions of employment for internships or jobs are agreements between the student/graduate and the employer.
-The Bates Center for Purposeful Work will not become involved in any such agreements, nor will Bates College or the Bates Center for Purposeful Work be responsible for any actions or inactions of the employer or organization that arise out of or are related to an internship or job opportunity listed on a website maintained by the Bates Center for Purposeful Work.
+The Bates Center for Purposeful Work will not become involved in any such agreements, nor will Bates College or the Bates Center for Purposeful Work be responsible for any actions or inactions of the employer that arise out of or are related to an internship or job opportunity listed on a website maintained by the Bates Center for Purposeful Work.

 The Bates Center for Purposeful Work websites also contain links to other websites not controlled by Bates College or the Bates Center for Purposeful Work, and neither party is responsible for the contents of any linked site, including the accuracy of any information, services, or materials provided by these sites or any third parties.
 The Bates Center for Purposeful Work provides these links only as a resource to support the career and professional development of students and alumni.

 In addition, the Bates Center for Purposeful Work website and Handshake contain links to other websites as a convenience to our students.
 The Bates Center for Purposeful Work is not responsible for the content of these sites.
-The opinions and views associated with these linked sites are not necessarily those of Bates College and the Bates Center for Purposeful Work.
+The opinions and views associated with these linked sites are not necessarily those of Bates College or the Bates Center for Purposeful Work.

 Employer Recruiting Guidelines